campbellmarianna/Browser-API-Project/README.md

 ![SVG Pattern Element](projectHeader.png "SVG Pattern Element") Scalable Vector Graphic (SVGs) can be used for web development and data visualization.
 It is mainly used to create vector based images.
 SVG draws lines at different coordinates on the screen to create the image.
 A powerful SVG element is pattern!
+The many uses and features of the pattern element are described below.

 ### Feature 1
 The pattern element defines a graphics object which can be redrawn at repeated x and y coordinate intervals ("tiled") to cover an area.